olmesm/ohmybuck/content/blog/2020-05-23-14-48-env-file-checker/index.md

 tags: ["shell", "env", "devops"]
 ---

 Ideally used as part of a pre-commit hook.
-This ensures your project's `.env.example` file is up to date with your local `.env` file.
+This ensures your project's `.env.example` file contains the same vars as your local `.env` file.

 ````bash
 #! /usr/bin/env sh